Information-theoretic machine learning for time-varying mode decomposition of separated aerodynamic flows: Methods

-To extract the informative component ${\bm q}_I$ by preparing a model ${\cal F}$ with the above conditions, the optimization with some assumptions in the formulation, referred to as an approximated informative and non-informative decomposition~\cite{arranz2024informative}, is performed in this study.
-We particularly use two relaxations suggested in the original study~\cite{arranz2024informative}; namely, \begin{enumerate} \item The source and target variables are restricted to be scalars such that the decomposition is locally performed, as illustrated in Fig.~\ref{fig1}. \item The minimization of Eq.~\ref{eq:mut} is sought by incorporating it into the cost function rather than strictly constraining it. \end{enumerate} The former alleviates the issue of the curse of dimensionality from flow field data ${\bm q}$ in computing joint probability distributions.
+To extract the informative component ${\bm q}_I$ by preparing a model ${\cal F}$ with the above conditions, the optimization with some assumptions in the formulation, referred to as an approximated informative and non-informative decomposition~\citep{arranz2024informative}, is performed in this study.
+We particularly use two relaxations suggested in the original study~\citep{arranz2024informative}; namely, \begin{enumerate} \item The source and target variables are restricted to be scalars such that the decomposition is locally performed, as illustrated in Fig.~\ref{fig1}. \item The minimization of Eq.~\ref{eq:mut} is sought by incorporating it into the cost function rather than strictly constraining it. \end{enumerate} The former alleviates the issue of the curse of dimensionality from flow field data ${\bm q}$ in computing joint probability distributions.
 This becomes especially challenging in considering flow fields as they often possess a high degree of freedom.
-Hence, this first relaxation to employ the local variable $q$ instead of the global one ${\bm q}$ offers the tractability of the approach even for flow field data, although such local-based approaches often encounter difficulties in producing spatially continuous flow fields~\cite{FNKF2019}.
+Hence, this first relaxation to employ the local variable $q$ instead of the global one ${\bm q}$ offers the tractability of the approach even for flow field data, although such local-based approaches often encounter difficulties in producing spatially continuous flow fields~\citep{FNKF2019}.
 The latter reduces the complexity of optimization as it is generally challenging to find the unknown probability distribution arising from the residual component ${\bm q}_R$.
 Equipped with these conditions, the approximated informative and non-informative decomposition is formulated as an optimization for the weights $\bm w$ in an informative mode extractor ${\cal F}$ to produce the best, smooth output of ${q_I}$,

 where $\beta$ balances the reconstruction loss and the mutual information loss.
-The resulting informative component is described as

-with an assumption that the mapping ${\cal F}$ between the variables is invertible.
-The weighting coefficient $\beta$ in this study is determined based on the L-curve analysis~\cite{hansen1993use}, which finds an appropriate regularization parameter of the cost function.
+The resulting informative component is described as with an assumption that the mapping ${\cal F}$ between the variables is invertible.
+The weighting coefficient $\beta$ in this study is determined based on the L-curve analysis~\citep{hansen1993use}, which finds an appropriate regularization parameter of the cost function.
 We will also perform a parametric study of $\beta$ with an example of vortex-gust airfoil interaction to observe how the resulting modal structures vary depending on $\beta$.